Wbpatterson/leetcode-tracker/README.txt

-This is a full-stack website created with the purpose of providing an environment for those wanting to improve at leetcode questions.
-Through tracking of completed problems, average completion times, and solutions with notes to provide context for future problems.
+This website is designed to help individuals improve their skills in solving LeetCode questions.
+The website tracks completed problems, and average completion times, and provides solutions with notes to help with future problems.